Friday, September 30, 2022

 Demi Chef: An experienced chef working under a chef de partie.

-Chen: A specialist chef allocated to particular dishes.
+Chen: A chef allocated to particular dishes (essentially a specialist demi chef).

-Commis: A junior chef, working under supervision and often responsible for maintaining the tools and fittings of the section.
+Commis Chef: A junior chef, working under supervision and often responsible for maintaining the tools and fittings of the section.
+The modern commis chef now often undertakes a much wider range of duties than was the traditional role.

-Apprentice: Trainee or student chefs gaining theoretical and practical training while performing preparatory and cleaning work.
-Duties become more complex as experience builds.
+Apprentice: Trainee or student chefs gaining theoretical and practical training while performing preparatory and cleaning work; duties become more complex as experience builds and some of the training is now often undertaken in dedicated culinary schools or other institutions.

-Marmiton: A pot and pan washer, sometimes also known as kitchen porter.
+Marmiton: A pot and pan washer, sometimes also known as kitchen porter; again, the term "kitchen hand" has prevailed.

 Rôtisseur: The roast cook who manages the team which roasts, broils, and deep fries dishes.